Historic Vistas: Alustel

 18 Lannevail, “Hall of Song,” amphitheater

-19 The Finroth, the six red towers of the Altarim, where are the counsel of the High Elves, who send recommendations to the Elvenking
+19 The Finroth, the six red towers of the Altarim, where are the council of the High Elves, who send recommendations to the Elvenking

 20 The Lannegon, “Halls of Stone,” the hold of the gathering of sculptors and stone masons